 - Assembling medical charts and records

-- Entering information into the practice’s computer software regarding patient medical information, billing, insurance and diagnostic results received
+- Entering information into the practice’s computer software regarding patient medical information, medical billing, coding, insurance and diagnostic results received

 Other Administrative Tasks

 - Ordering office supplies